projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 -  **BSP Startup:** The starting point for bootstrap processor.

--  **Relocation**: relocate the hypervisor image if the hypervisor image is not placed at the assumed base address.
+-  **Relocation**: Relocate the hypervisor image if the hypervisor image is not placed at the assumed base address.

 -  **UART Init:** Initialize a pre-configured UART device used